Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has a 7-3 record against the spread while finishing 8-2 overall over its past 10 games.
+- Miami has a 7-3 record against the spread while going 8-2 overall in its last 10 contests.

-- The Heat's past 10 contests have all gone over the total.
+- The Heat have gone over the total in nine of their last 10 contests.

 Knicks vs. Heat Betting Splits